ravi-prakash1907/The-Spark-Foundation-Tasks/README.md

 Here, are the links to the implemented tasks:

 * [**Task 1**](./Task1/)
-> It is a basic level implementation of a **supervised machine learning** model trained on Linear Regrassion.
+> It is a basic level implementation of a **supervised machine learning** model trained on Linear Regression.
-> Here the objective is to predict the marks that a student can score, provided number of houres he/she studies.
+> Here the objective is to predict the marks that a student can score, provided number of hours he/she studies.
 > To access the python notebook, visit [here](./Task1/task1.ipynb).

 * [**Task 2**](./Task2/)